 If the Oceans Were Ink: An Unlikely Friendship and a Journey to the Heart of the Quran by Carla Power

-If the Oceans Were Ink is Carla Power's eye-opening story of how she and her longtime friend Sheikh Mohammad Akram Nadwi found a way to confront ugly stereotypes and persistent misperceptions that were cleaving their communities.
+An eye-opening story of how Power and her longtime friend Sheikh Mohammad Akram Nadwi found a way to confront ugly stereotypes and persistent misperceptions cleaving their communities.

 Their friendship-between a secular American and a madrasa-trained sheikh-had always seemed unlikely, but now they were frustrated and bewildered by the battles being fought in their names.
 Both knew that a close look at the Quran would reveal a faith that preached peace and not mass murder; respect for women and not oppression.
 And so they embarked on a yearlong journey through the controversial text.